stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### JENNY

 Oh, I feel sorry for Alex.
-This is so much he's--
+This is just so much he's--

 #### TIM